scanpay/woocommerce-scanpay/readme.txt

 4. Copy the ping URL from the Scanpay plugin settings to your Scanpay dasboard API settings.

 == Changelog ==

+= 1.1.0 =
+Added support for subscriptions.
+Requires use of the WooCommerce Subscriptions plugin.
+Added support for autocapture of orders with virtual goods.
+Added support for autocompletion of orders with virtual goods.

 = 1.0.10 =
 Fixed some cases where the code added in 1.0.9 would kick in when it should not.